MarkusBernhardt/xml-doclet/README.md

 The name, some ideas and most unit tests were shamelessly stolen from the [xml-doclet](http://code.google.com/p/xml-doclet) library by Seth Call.

+Note that an existing installation of *Oracle JDK 7* is required to use this doclet.

 Usage
 -----